-Monterrey, the third most populous city and the highest GDP in Mexico, is in the midst of an architectural renaissance.
-With more than 45 skyscrapers over 100 meters tall developed in the last five years, this diverse and competitive aesthetic environment creates the opportunity for distinctive geometry and place-making.
-The project’s driving strategy has been to discover a profoundly simple, pure form that projects the region’s spirit of optimism.
-The ground level pedestrian experience promotes a sense of place, with spaces that work to catalyze interaction between the development’s public and private population across gardens, plazas, retail shops and restaurants.
+Monterrey, the third most populous city and the highest GDP in Mexico, is experiencing an architectural renaissance, with more than 45 skyscrapers over 100 meters tall developed in the last several years.
+This diverse and competitive architectural environment creates opportunities for distinctive geometry and place-making innovation.
+The design strategy was to devise a profoundly simple, pure form that would express the region’s optimistic spirit.
+At the ground-level, gardens, plazas, retail shops and restaurants inspire interaction between the development’s public and private populations.
+Plazas and green terraces promote a sense of place for pedestrians.

-IKON Tower is positioned on one of the most important highway thoroughfares in the city.
-Its singular sculpted form is shaped to maximize the impression of movement and reflection to the thousands passing by.
-The building’s open, light-filled architecture and offset elevator core allows for maximum views and flexibility for tenants.
-The design features a series of sky gardens stacked vertically at every third floor.
-These elevated gardens emerge as a projection of the natural and organic topography that surrounds Monterrey.
+Ikon Tower is positioned on one of the city’s most important highways.
+Its arch-shaped floorplate produces a sculpted form that maximizes the impression of movement to the thousands passing by.
+The building’s offset elevator core and resulting open, light-filled office levels allow occupants maximum views and flexibility for workplace design.
+A series of sky gardens are stacked vertically at every third floor.
+These elevated gardens bring the natural and organic topography that surrounds Monterrey into the interior experience.

 Raleigh, North CarolinaLocated two blocks from the state capitol at the convergence of four city...

 Reston, VirginiaThis new mixed-use development adds workplace opportunities to the amenity-rich...